Steve Jackson's Sorcery!: Rules

 Sorcery! features several mechanics not present in previous Fighting Fantasy gamebooks.
 The principal difference is the ability to choose between playing as a warrior or a wizard.
 As a wizard, the player is weaker in combat, but has access to 48 spells, with each appearing as a three-letter word that has to be memorised by the player.
 Examples include ZAP (creates a lightning bolt from the finger) and HOT (creates a fireball).
 When given the option to cast spells the player is presented with a small selection of these three-letter words to choose from; the player is encouraged to choose from these without consulting the spell listing.
 It is also possible to fail to cast at all, as false spell words are placed alongside correct choices.
 Many spells also require a certain item (e.g. GOB requires one or more goblin teeth).
 If the character does not have the necessary equipment then the spell fails.
 All spell choices, irrespective of the outcome, incur a Stamina penalty.

 Warriors and wizards share the ability to call on the character's patron goddess, Libra, once each adventure.
 The goddess can perform a range of services, such as restoring lost Skill/Stamina/Luck points or curing a curse, or in specific locations, providing an automatic escape from that situation.

 The series features strong continuity: it is possible for a reader to use the same character – complete with any upgraded abilities and equipment – through each of the titles, and also use hidden clues found in one title to assist with a situation in another.
 Each title also features dice images at the bottom of each page, making it possible for the player to randomly "flick" through the pages for the equivalent of a dice roll.

 Plot

-The story is set on the fictional Fighting Fantasy world of Titan, on the continent known as The Old World.
+The story is set on the fictional Fighting Fantasy world of Titan, on the continent known as the Old World.
 A powerful artifact known as the Crown of Kings, which bestows magical powers of leadership upon its owner, has been stolen from the land of Analand by the cruel Archmage of Mampang Fortress.
 With the Crown, the Archmage will be able to gain leadership of the lawless and brutal region of Kakhabad and begin an invasion of surrounding kingdoms.
 The player takes on the role of the lone hero, referred to only as the Analander, who has been dispatched to retrieve the Crown, thereby averting the invasion and saving Analand from terrible disgrace.
-The quest itself is divided between the four titles in the series:
+The quest itself is divided across the four titles in the series: